rg3915/automation-team-store-challenge/README.md

 - Create a RESTful JSON API to expose CRUD (Create/Retrieve/Update/Delete) operations on this resource.

 - Create an endpoint to populate data into the model/table using a CSV file.
-One of the fields of the model/table must pass through a calculation to provide its' value.
+One of the fields of the model/table must have its' value calculated based on 1 or more of the other ones.

 - Create a frontend that has a list of all resources.
+It must consume the backend API endpoint that lists the resources.

-- Provide a way to us run your application locally with all of its requirements (python and infrastructure-wide)
+- Provide a way for us to run your application locally with all of its' requirements (python and infrastructure-wide)

 ---